keystonejs/keystone/packages/auth-passport/README.md

 [![View changelog](https://img.shields.io/badge/changelogs.xyz-Explore%20Changelog-brightgreen)](https://changelogs.xyz/@keystonejs/auth-passport)

 > This feature is currently in progress.
-Only password authentication is supported at this time.
+While passport works for the `GraphQLApp`, only password authentication is supported for the `AdminUIApp`.
 Please see [this issue](https://github.com/keystonejs/keystone/issues/2581) for more details.

 Enable Keystone authentication via services such as Google, Twitter, Facebook, GitHub, and any [others supported by passport.js](http://www.passportjs.org).